Permutations of point sets in $\mathbb{R}^d$: Introduction

+\textbf{Theorem \ref{T:min}.} \textit{The minimum value of $a_S(n,d)$ is $m(n,d)=2n-2.$ Further, if $n\neq 4,$ this value is achieved if and only if the points of $S$ are equally spaced on a line segment.
+For $n=4,$ this value is achieved if and only if the points are on a line with $d(P_1,P_2)=d(P_3,P_4).$}

-Let $S$ be a configuration of $n$ points in $d \geq 1$ dimensions.
-In Section~\ref{S:gaps}, we focus on two questions: \begin{itemize} \item Can we determine an exact formula for the minimum value $m(n,d)$? \item Various special configurations may produce values between the max and the min.
-Can we fill in these gaps, i.e., for a given integer $k$ satisfying $m(n,d) < k < M(n,d),$ is there a configuration $S \subset \mathbb{R}^d$ with $a_S(n,d)=k$? \end{itemize} It will be easy to find a formula for the minimum $m(n,d),$ but filling in the gaps is harder in dimensions $d>1.$ We show how to find configurations $S$ in the plane close to the minimum where the difference $a_S(n,2)-m(n,2)$ is small, and other configurations close to the maximum where we control the difference $M(n,2)-a_S(n,2).$ Our main tool is a ``free-sum'' lemma (Lemma~\ref{L:sum}) that allows us to compute the number of regions formed by freely placing two configurations $S$ and $T$ together in the plane.
+This result is not surprising, but filling in the gaps between the minimum and maximum is harder in dimensions $d>1.$ We show how to find configurations $S$ in the plane close to the minimum where the difference $a_S(n,2)-m(n,2)$ is small, and other configurations close to the maximum where we control the difference $M(n,2)-a_S(n,2).$ Our main tool is a ``free-sum'' lemma (Lemma~\ref{L:sum}) that allows us to compute the number of regions formed by freely placing two configurations $S$ and $T$ together in the plane.
 Then the number of regions determined by the points in this free sum is completely determined by the sizes of $S$ and $T$ and the number of regions they determine separately.
 We apply this lemma to special configurations to fill in some of the gaps.
-We point out, however, that this approach will still leave large intervals where we have no information.
+A summary of these results appears in Cor. \ref{C:gaps}:

+\textbf{Corollary \ref{C:gaps}.} \textit{Let $n$ be a positive integer and let $k$ be chosen so that Then there is a planar point configuration $S$ with $a_S=k.$}

 In Section~\ref{S:sphere}, we show how to convert our formulas for points in the plane to points on a sphere.
-Placing points on a sphere has applications to placement of nodes in a spherical body, (cell phone towers on the earth, for instance).
 While we do not consider specific applications in this paper, we believe problems connecting the embedding of points on various surfaces is an interesting topic worth exploring on its own.
+We compute the maximum in Theorem \ref{SphereMax} and the minimum in Theorem \ref{T:minsphere}.
+We conclude the section by computing the number of regions for configurations of points corresponding to the five Platonic solids.

 We introduce two generalizations in Section~\ref{S:gen}. \begin{itemize} \item When evaluating various candidates, a specific voter $V$ may care more about some issues than others.
 We model this situation by having the voter assign non-negative real numbers (\textit{weights}) to each issue to reflect that issue's relative importance to that voter.
 In Section~\ref{SS:weight}, we will reduce the problem of computing an ordering using \textit{weighted} preferences to the unweighted case by transforming the point set $S$ in a natural way.